johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

 ## Troubleshoot performance issues using eBPF Statistics

 **Applies to:**
-- All file/ process events, including for syscall based performance issues.
+- All file/ process events, including system call based performance issues.

 eBPF (extended Berkeley Packet Filter) statistics command gives insights into the top event/process that's generating the most file events, along with their syscall ids.
+When system calls are being made from the system, there is a high amount of workload geenrated on your system. eBPF statistcs can be used to identify such issues.

 To collect current statistics using eBPF statistics, run: